markcalendario/Tic-Tac-Toe-Game-GUI/README.md

  1. Player vs. Player Mode
  2. Player vs. Artificial Intelligence Mode
+    2.1.
+Try to defeat the AI 😁
- 3. Changing music in every round of the game
+ 4. Changing music in every round of the game

 ## Installation for Further Development